dejan2609/tutorial-swarm-storm/README.md

 		      -v /var/log/zookeeper:/var/log/zookeeper  \
 		      --name zk3 \
 		      baqend/zookeeper zk1.cloud,zk2.cloud,zk3.cloud 3
 By specifying the `-H ...` argument, we are able to launch the ZooKeeper containers on the different host machines.
 The `-p` commands expose the ports required by ZooKeeper per default.
 The two `-v` commands provide persistence in case of container failure by mapping the directories the ZooKeeper container uses to the corresponding host directories.
 The comma-separated list of hostnames tells ZooKeeper what servers are in the ensemble.
-This is the same for every node in the ensemble.
-*The only variable is the ZooKeeper ID* (second argument), because it is unique for every container.
+This is the same for every node in the ensemble. *The only variable is the ZooKeeper ID* (second argument), because it is unique for every container.
+To check ZooKeeper health, you can do the following:

+		docker -H tcp://zk1.cloud:2375 exec -it zk1 bin/zkServer.sh status && \
+		docker -H tcp://zk2.cloud:2375 exec -it zk2 bin/zkServer.sh status && \
+		docker -H tcp://zk3.cloud:2375 exec -it zk3 bin/zkServer.sh status
+If your cluster is healthy, every node will report whether it is the leader or one of the followers.
 4. Now it's time to start the Swarm manager:

 		docker run -d --restart=always \